ipgub/TIF208/README.md

-# DSP
+# TIF208 DSP - Informatics / Universitas Bakrie

-Notes on DSP using python.
+Additional notes and resources on DSP using python.

 ## Packages